Kylie Jenner And Travis Scott Accused Of Faking Split As A Publicity Stunt

 — Tajon (@tajonamir) October 2, 2019

-Others suggested that the split could also be a stunt to promote Jenner’s show Keeping Up with the Kardashians, which is currently airing Season 17 on E!.
+Others suggested that the split could also be a stunt to promote Keeping Up with the Kardashians, which is currently airing Season 17 on E!.

 Not y’all falling for this Kylie Travis kuwtk storyline pic.twitter.com/fqedh1ZFVJ